 The admissible set being the largest invariant set in some sense, let us briefly mention approaches that have been developed in the context of \emph{forward reachable sets} \cite{Sontag_1998}, \emph{invariant sets} \cite{Blanchini_2015}, geometric deformations of polytopes \cite{Ameen_2023}, and other related concepts as the notion of \emph{capture basin}, also called \emph{attainable region}, the set of all initial states for which a target can be reached in finite time \cite{Feinberg_2002}.
 Similar works focused on \emph{inner and outer approximations} based on \emph{interval analysis}, \cite{Monnet_2016,Martin_2018}.

-Finally, \emph{Control barrier functions} (CBFs) \cite{Choi_2021,Ames_2019}, have received significant attention in recent years for safety critical control, and a solution of the above introductory example has been proposed in this context (see \cite{Ames_2014,Xu_2015}), only with the constraint $g_1$.
-Though both, CBFs and barriers of admissible sets wear similar names, and aim at ensuring constraint satisfaction, they differ in how safety is enforced: CBFs are \emph{Control-Lyapunov functions} that render a given set forward invariant by feedback \cite{Ames_2017,Xu_2018,Zhang_2023,Jankovic_2018,Clark_2021}, whereas the admissible set exactly characterizes the maximal set of initial conditions from which constraint satisfaction can be guaranteed for all future times, without need to design any feedback control law.
-Its barrier, as already said, is a part of its boundary.
+Finally, \emph{Control barrier functions} (CBFs) \cite{Choi_2021,Ames_2019}, have received significant attention in recent years for safety critical control, and a solution of the above introductory example has been proposed in this context (see \cite{Ames_2014,Xu_2015}), only with the constraint $g_1$ in \eqref{eq:ACC_constraints}.
+Though both, CBFs and barriers of admissible sets wear similar names, and aim at ensuring constraint satisfaction, they differ in how safety is enforced: CBFs are \emph{Control-Lyapunov functions} that render a given set forward invariant by feedback \cite{Ames_2017,Xu_2018,Zhang_2023,Jankovic_2018,Clark_2021}, whereas the barrier of the robust admissible set exactly characterizes the boundary of the maximal set of initial conditions from which constraint satisfaction can be guaranteed for all future times, without need to design any feedback control law.